scala-tessella/ring-seq/README.md

 One early approach was to create a dedicated collection.
-But differences with `Vector` are few, so a Scala3 [`extension`](https://docs.scala-lang.org/scala3/reference/contextual/extension-methods.html) seems a better fit.
+But differences with `Vector` are few, so a Scala2 [`implicit class`](https://docs.scala-lang.org/overviews/core/implicit-classes.html) seems a better fit.

 ## Methods